mziter/aoc-2023/README.md

 "other side" or descent of the output values.
 So I implemented a simple binary search to find the first value that meets the solution and then just use math to figure out how many more would then succeed.

+# Day 7 (Revisit for general refactor)

+Approach was to keep things as simple as possible, to mostly keep parsed strings as strings and not overly convert raw data into objects.
+Part one logic was pretty straight forward after implementing sorting logic for hands to prioritize hand type first and then incrementally the individual cards.

+Part two was a tiny bit more difficult as the Joker made the logic to detect different hands more complicated.
+This section could definetly use a refactor to simplify!